fotinidrouma/Pathway-Analysis/README.md

 Changes in 'Pathway Analysis- Main Script':
 1. MinePath discretization method corrections
-2. One sub-path and one sample at a time for each method's functions
-3. For genes' significance the z-score is employed
+2. For genes' significance the z-score is employed (threshold=1.96 corresponding to p-value's threshold 0.05)
-4. Calculated the scores for each sample and sub-path for MinePath and TAPPA
+3. Calculated the scores for each sample and sub-path for MinePath and TAPPA

 Implementation Completed:
 1. MinePath